adregan/adregan/src/content/projects/tyo.md

 TYO Mag is an online arts and literary magazine featuring artwork from Japanese artists and foreign artists working in Japan.
-As my [co-editor](http://krishartrum.com) and I originally conceived TYO, it is meant to help connect those creating art in Tokyo to the outside art world (especially the non-Japanese speaking art world).
+As conceived by myself and my [co-founder](http://krishartrum.com), TYO is meant to help connect those creating art in Tokyo and Japan to the outside art world (especially the non-Japanese speaking art world).

-In developing the site, I placed a premium on readability across all devices.
-A very significant portion of our audience finds TYO through social media, and often, that's on their phones.
-So all of the issues are fully responsive.